The elusive wildflowers in Caineville, Utah.

 So, the lesson here, my friends, is to keep at it.
 Never give up, and always remember to be patient.
 The old adage is true: Good things come to those who wait.

-Travel photographer based in Salt Lake City, Utah.
+Travel photographer and videographer based in Salt Lake City, Utah.
+Available worldwide.
 Ready for hire.